 At Rubrik, we believe Rubrik Datos IO has come along at a perfect time.

 As more organizations choose NoSQL databases to rapidly build their modern applications, they also struggle with ensuring these applications are protected.
 Rubrik Datos IO was built to tackle this problem head on.

 We recognize that many of you are interested in learning more about Rubrik Datos IO for NoSQL and distributed databases, and we recently held a webinar to discuss our product – and our customers – in greater detail.

-Here’s a quick rundown of what we covered in the webinar, which is available to watch on-demand here.
+Here’s a quick rundown of what we covered in the webinar.

 The background: why NoSQL databases need data protection